stefan-hesse/test-repository/web-console-ui-translations/UI_TRANSLATIONS_README.md

 2. Add a `PRE_TRANSLATIONS["FR"]` dictionary with known problem terms
 3. Add a `FIXES["FR"]` list (can start empty)
 4. Add a `SUBSTRING_FIXES["FR"]` list (can start empty)
-5. Run the workflow — `dist/fr.json` will be produced automatically
+5. Delete `dist/en-prev.json`, commit, push, and trigger the workflow — `dist/fr.json` will be produced automatically

 ---